Contact and Manuscript Submission

-Figure legends should be numbered (Arabic) and typed double-spaced in order of appearance beginning on a separate sheet.
-Identify (in alphabetical order) all abbreviations appearing in the illustrations at the end of each legend.
-Give the type of stain and magnification power for all photomicrographs.
 Cite the source of previously published (print or electronic) material in the legend and indicate permission to republish has been obtained.
-Proof of permission must be e-mailed (firstname.lastname@example.org) or faxed (312-268-5263) once the manuscript is submitted online.
+Proof of permission must be emailed (email@example.com) or faxed (312-268-5263) once the manuscript is submitted online.

 The United States National Institutes of Health (NIH) requires that all investigators funded by the NIH submit or have submitted for them an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication.
 The electronic manuscript is sent to the National Library of Medicine's PubMed Central (http://www.ncbi.nlm.nih.gov/pmc), where it is made publicly available no later than 12 months after the official date of publication (http://publicaccess.nih.gov).Randomized Controlled Trials